nf-core/configs/docs/butter_hpc.md

-# nf-core/configs: Butter Quantitative Proteomics (BUTTER_HPC) Configuration
+# nf-core/configs: Butter Quantitative Proteomics (butter_hpc) Configuration

-All nf-core pipelines have been successfully configured for use on the Butter Quantitative Proteomics (BUTTER_HPC) cluster that is housed at the FLI Greifswald for research groups at institute.
+All nf-core pipelines have been successfully configured for use on the Butter Quantitative Proteomics (butter_hpc) cluster that is housed at the FLI Greifswald for research groups at institute.

-To use, run the pipeline with -profile BUTTER_HPC.
-This will download and launch the BUTTER_HPC.config which has been pre-configured with a setup suitable for the BUTTER_HPC cluster.
+To use, run the pipeline with -profile butter_hpc.
+This will download and launch the butter_hpc.config which has been pre-configured with a setup suitable for the butter_hpc cluster.
 Before running the pipeline you will have to prepare a conda environment with Nextflow and nf-core installed:

 ## only at the first time application: